AlrP/Networks-Optimization-Tasks/README.md

-Repository for university projects in python
+Repository for university projects made with python